Connect with us

 Does tampering happen before the portal opens?

 Yes — a lot of it, per ESPN and 247Sports reporting.
-While players cannot officially enter the portal until January, recruiting conversations often begin earlier through:
+While players could not officially enter the portal until January, recruiting conversations often begin earlier through:

 • Agents